-Through simulating a conventional work environment that reflects a mechanistic mindset characterized by a focus on resource efficiency, command and control and specialist workers, participants experience which roadblocks need to be overcome.
+Through simulating a conventional work environment that reflects a mechanistic mindset characterised by a focus on resource efficiency, command and control andspecialist workers, participants experience which roadblocks need to be overcome.
 As the team is taking its first baby steps into agile, they will experiment (in 2 or 3 rounds) with policies and practices (e.g. pull of work, cadences, limiting WIP) that enable collaboration, get the team into flow, and allow an agile mindset to emerge.
 Weaved into the simulations they will discover the fundamental difference between resource efficiency and flow efficiency.

 - Okaloa Flowlab Workflow simulation (in-person and virtual version):

-- Okaloa Flowlab Competence simulation (in-person version):
+- Okaloa Flowlab Competence simulation (in-person and virtual version):

 What happens when you have specialist workers involved when delivering value to the customer?
 When you rely on specialist workers, you automatically create dependencies, i.e. key man dependencies, and dependencies between work items.
 The purpose of this simulation is to experience bottlenecks as a result of assigning work to the specialist.
 This simulation is relevant when you want to introduce the concept of staff liquidity.
 It can be used in environments where methods like e.g. Kanban and Scrum are applied.

-- Okaloa Flowlab Multi-team simulation (in-person version):
+- Okaloa Flowlab Multi-team simulation (in-person and virtual version):

 This simulation allows an experience of flow and collaboration across multiple teams that need to work together to deliver value.
-Individual teams can be competence, component or technology teams each with their own area of specialization.
+Individual teams can be competence, component or technology teams each with their own area of specialisation.
 They could even be feature teams (full-stack teams) to the extent that each feature team focusses on its own feature set (e.g. check-out, …).
 The simulation demonstrates multi-tiered flow and collaboration across 2 different levels: 1) the request level and 2) work item level.
 One of the elements of this simulation is to experience bottlenecks in a multi-team context and the effects of this on delivering value.
 This simulation is relevant in combination with methods that address scaling.